TrackPoint, trackpad & UltraNav keyboards

 KCC applicationUser guide (host tablet)

-The Lenovo ThinkPad Tablet Keyboard Folio Case (model presumed to be 0B33533 as per its KCC application) was an optional keyboard and case companion for the original Lenovo ThinkPad Tablet from 2011, which ran Android (thus later referred to as the Lenovo ThinkPad Tablet with Android 4.0).
+The Lenovo ThinkPad Tablet Keyboard Folio Case (model presumed to be 0B33533 as per its KCC application) was an optional folio-style keyboard and case companion for the original Lenovo ThinkPad Tablet from 2011, which ran Android (thus later referred to as the Lenovo ThinkPad Tablet with Android 4.0).
 It's presently the earliest known discrete Precision-style Lenovo ThinkPad keyboard (ie, wasn't integrated into a laptop) and the first keyboard to sport a Lenovo Optical TrackPoint.
 Being intended for Android, 0B33533 lacks a function ("Fn") key, any F-key legends and a Windows key, but instead has dedicated search and symbols keys.
 Due to space being a premium for a relatively small tablet, key unit sizes on the left and right sides of the keyboard have been reduced.
 0B33533 attaches to its host tablet via a Type-A USB plug - presumably, this keyboard can be connected to other devices with modification to create additional clearance around the port or a USB extension cable.
 It's presently unclear what company made this keyboard.

 Specific examples